 For the size of the city, public transportation in Cibolo is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Cibolo, the benefits are reduced air pollution and congestion on the highways.

-The population of Cibolo is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.57% of adults in Cibolo have a bachelor's degree or even advanced degree.
+The education level of Cibolo citizens is very high relative to the national average among all cities (21.84%): 38.57% of adults in Cibolo have a bachelor's degree or even advanced degree.

 The per capita income in Cibolo in 2010 was $30,753, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,012 for a family of four.
 However, Cibolo contains both very wealthy and poor people as well.